-Both fusion and disc replacement are still simply rungs on the evolutionary ladder of spine surgery—there’s a long way to get to the top.
+Both fusion and anterior disc replacement are still simply rungs on the evolutionary ladder of spine surgery—there’s a long way to get to the top.
 Compare them, for example, to the long-ago (and now outdated) hip and knee fusions, which were not only painful but also eliminated motion at the joint completely.
 (Fusion is the process of fusing two bones together to create a single bone, removing the joint altogether.)
 At the time, fusion was the best option for people with hip and knee pain.

 Medical advancements in the area of single joint replacement have since transformed those procedures; today, people undergo joint replacement surgery for everything from shoulders and wrists to elbows and ankles—as well as hips and knees.
 By replacing the entire joint, patients retain full range of motion; plus, the procedure is easier and patients recover better and faster.
 These types of surgeries are now considered low-risk and address a wider range of problems for more patients than ever before.

 Fusion has long been the standard surgery for spine problems, and it has the same effect now as it did for hips and knees way back when—it stops motion at one particular level of the spine.
 When disc replacement surgery came along in the 1980s and 90s, it was initially thought to be revolutionary.
 In reality, it was less of a breakthrough and more of an evolutionary turn of the wheel.
 The procedure still doesn’t replace the two facet joints in the spinal unit—only the disc.
 And that has its own set of problems, as you’ll see below.